zenvia/zenvia-openapi-spec/spec/tags/telegram.md

 When you receive a message from a contact from Telegram channel:

 * Recipient: is the bot username configured on [Zenvia platform](https://app.zenvia.com/home/credentials/telegram/list)
-* Sender: is the conversation id on Telegram (this is not the phone number)
+* Sender: is the conversation id (this is not the phone number)

 When you send a message to a contact, the sender and recipient are inverted:

-* Recipient: is the conversation id on Telegram (this is not the phone number)
+* Recipient: is the conversation id (this is not the phone number)
 * Sender: is the bot username configured on [Zenvia platform](https://app.zenvia.com/home/credentials/telegram/list)

 The sender goes in the attribute `from` and the receiver goes in the attribute `to` of message object.